 The Growth Factor Mechanobiology Lab is currently recruiting doctoral students in Mechanical Engineering, Biomedical Engineering, and Material Science and Engineering.
 Email Prof. Michael Albro (email@example.com) for more information.

-The Growth Factor Mechanobiology Lab (PI: Michael Albro) in the Boston University College of Engineering has an open position for a talented and highly motivated postdoctoral research associate with outstanding research credentials to work on an exciting new project on Raman spectroscopy diagnostics of osteoarthritis.
+The Growth Factor Mechanobiology Lab (PI: Michael Albro) in the Boston University College of Engineering has open positions for a postdoctoral research associate and a laboratory research technician to work on an exciting new project on Raman spectroscopy diagnostics of osteoarthritis.
 This is a collaborative research project between Drs.
 Michael Albro, Mads Bergholt, Brian Snyder, Mark Grinstaff, and Irving Bigio.

 To apply, please send a statement of interest, a CV, and the names of three references to Prof. Michael Albro (firstname.lastname@example.org).